-To help you get started, here’s a quick primer about the three biggest social networks and how they can relate to your business efforts.
+To help you get started, here’s a quick primer on the big three social networks and how you can use them to keep in touch.

 Facebook: The Connector

 Savvy business owners use Facebook as a “home base” to tell stories about their company, nurture relationships with customers, and help nudge them towards purchases.
 Today, the first two are of prime importance; now is not the time for a sales pitch.
 Instead, use it to keep in touch and to keep people informed.
 This could include information about special hours, services such as curbside pickup or online design sessions, and measures you and your staff are taking to keep everyone safe.
 In the spirit of being a helpful resource, you could also share ideas about art projects for homeschooling, links to virtual museum tours, and sources for Zoom meeting backgrounds.

 If you do post sales-oriented content, present it with a sympathetic view and an eye towards the future.
 For example, “You’ve been spending a lot of time in your home office.
 Maybe it’s time to freshen up the walls?” or “If you’re like us, you’ve been spending some of your time at home looking through old pictures.
 We’ll be here to help you preserve them.”

 Of the major social networks, Instagram is the most visual, making it a natural fit for custom framers.
 Normally it’s a great place to show off your talent, but more than likely, you are not doing much framing at the moment.
 Use this as an opportunity to revisit old favorites with #tbt, or Throwback Thursday, especially if you can tie it to timely events.
 These may include the graduations and weddings that would normally be taking place now, along with sporting events that have been canceled or postponed.
 Include a thought along the lines of “Since we can’t be at the game, let’s enjoy…”